Meridor6919/BeeClassification/readme.md

 Technical information
 ===============
-Project is developed in TensorFlow Keras
+Project is developed in TensorFlow Keras.
-Database we are using is tensorflow's bee_dataset
+Database we are using is tensorflow's bee_dataset.
-Our working enviroment is GoogleColab
+Our working enviroment is GoogleColab.